Anuragd7440/Image_Analysis/Creating Masks/README.md

 ## Overview

-This pipeline guides you through the process of annotating drone-captured images using Label Studio, exporting the annotations, and generating grayscale masks based on a predefined label mapping.
+This pipeline guides through the process of annotating drone-captured images using Label Studio, exporting the annotations, and generating grayscale masks based on a predefined label mapping.
 The raw images and the corresponding grayscale masks are saved separately and renamed sequentially, then zipped for download.

 ## Workflow